 Vanilla Frozen Custard

-You’ll need an ice cream maker for this recipe, but with updated countertop electric ice cream machines, this recipe is easier than dragging the family to the store when the ice cream craving hits.
+You’ll need an ice cream machine for this recipe, but with updated countertop electric ice cream machines, this recipe is easier than dragging the family to the store when the ice cream craving hits.
+And it’s delicious served over our famous brownies.

 Where did frozen custard originate?